 October 24 is a day to resolve to make changes in our own diets and to take action to solve food-related problems in our communities at the local, state, and national level.
-In 2014, Food Day had a special focus on food access and justice for food and farm workers.
+In 2016, Food Day has the theme "Toward a Greener Diet."

 This annual event involves some of the country’s most prominent food activists, united by a vision of food that is healthy, affordable, and produced with care for the environment, farm animals, and the people who grow, harvest, and serve it.